mocon/rollup-test/README.md

 - The main JavaScript file is located at `src/scripts/main.js`
 - The main Scss file is located at `src/styles/main.scss`

 The following command runs Rollup with the `--watch` flag, as well as a livereload server.
-This allows for live reloading of JavaScript and CSS.
+This allows for live reloading of both JavaScript and CSS.

 ```
 npm run watch